lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 * Decrypt CIPHERTEXT_3A using binary XOR with KEYSTREAM_3A to recover PLAINTEXT_3A.

-* Use ID_CRED_PSK to identify the authentication credentials and retrieve PSK.
+* Use ID_CRED_PSK to identify the authentication credentials and retrieve PSK, CRED_I, and CRED_R.

 * AEAD-decrypt CIPHERTEXT_3B using: